SteveJustin1963/tec-SCOPE/astro/howto.md

 This works on many Canon models if the camera is in Bulb mode.

 Advantages Over Wireless

-More reliable (no Wi-Fi dropouts or battery drain from hotspot).
+- More reliable (no Wi-Fi dropouts or battery drain from hotspot).
-Faster downloads (direct USB).
+- Faster downloads (direct USB).
-Full scripting for exact timing (e.g., minimal gaps for star trails).
+- Full scripting for exact timing (e.g., minimal gaps for star trails).
-Can combine with tools like darktable for immediate RAW processing.
+- Can combine with tools like darktable for immediate RAW processing.

-If the script throws errors (e.g., unknown eosremoterelease value), run a single test: `gphoto2 --summary`   and share output—I can refine it.
-This setup is widely used for astro with the M100!
+- If the script throws errors
+- (e.g., unknown eosremoterelease value), run a single test: `gphoto2 --summary`   and share output—I can refine it.
+- This setup is widely used for astro with the M100!
 Let me know how it goes.

+# settings
    **Typical Settings for Milky Way:**
    ```
    Intervalometer Settings: